 NSO Risk Advisor is intended to inform Affinity Insurance Services, Inc., customers of potential liability in their practice.
 It reflects general principles only.
 It is not intended to offer legal advice or to establish appropriate or acceptable standards of professional conduct.
 Readers should consult with a lawyer if they have specific concerns.
 Neither Affinity Insurance Services, Inc., NSO Risk Advisor, nor CNA assumes any liability for how this information is applied in practice or for the accuracy of this information.
-The professional liability insurance policy is underwritten by American Casualty Company of Reading, Pennsylvania, a CNA company.
-Coverages, rates and limits may differ or may not be available in all States.
-All products and services are subject to change without notice.
-This material is for illustrative purposes only and is not a contract.
-It is intended to provide a general overview of the products and services offered.
-Only the policy can provide the actual terms, coverages, amounts, conditions and exclusions.
-CNA is a service mark and trade name registered with the U.S.Patent and Trademark Office.
-Nurses Service Organization is a registered trade name of Affinity Insurance Services, Inc.; in CA (License #0795465), MN & OK, AIS Affinity Insurance Agency, Inc.; and in NY, AIS Affinity Insurance Agency, Inc.; with headquarters at 159 East County Line Road, Hatboro, PA 19040-1218.
+NSO Risk Advisor is published by Affinity Insurance Services, Inc., with headquarters at 159 East County Line Road, Hatboro, PA 19040-1218.
 Phone: (215) 773-4600. ©2014 Affinity Insurance Services, Inc. All world rights reserved.
 Reproduction without permission is prohibited.